NetApp/FSx-ONTAP-samples-scripts/Terraform/deploy-fsx-ontap/module/README.md

     - **Ingress** allow https port 443
     - **Egress** allow all traffic

-* Two new AWS secrets.
+* Create two new AWS secrets.
 One that contains the fsxadmin password and another that contains the SVM admin password.

-* Create a new FSx for Netapp ONTAP file-system in your AWS account named "_terraform-fsxn_".
-The file-system will be created with the following configuration parameters:
+* Create a new FSx for Netapp ONTAP file-system.
+Much of the configuration has default values, but can be modified to your preference by providing your own values in the module block.
+The default configuration includes:
     * 1024Gb of storage capacity
-    * Multi AZ deployment type
+    * Generation 1 Multi AZ deployment type
     * 128Mbps of throughput capacity
+    * 1 HA pair

-* Create a Storage Virtual Maching (SVM) in this new file-system named "_first_svm_"
+    * 1 Storage Virtual Machine (SVM)

-* Create a new FlexVol volume in this SVM named "_vol1_" with the following configuration parameters:
+    * 1 FlexVol volume with the following configuration parameters:
-    * Size of 1024Mb
+        * Size of 2TB - Thin provisioned
+        * Junction path of /vol1
+        * Security style of UNIX
-    * Storage efficiencies mechanism enabled
+        * Storage efficiencies enabled
         * Auto tiering policy with 31 cooling days
+        * post-delete backup disabled

 > [!NOTE]
 > All of the above configuration parameters can be modified for your preference by assigning your own values in the module block!
+See below for more information.

 ## Prerequisites